jsta/jsta.github.io/_posts/2015-03-11-fractalgen.md

 I wanted to share the results of my quest to produce random fractal maps.
 I eventually went with the GRASS r.surf.fractal script but before that I recreated the 2D midpoint displacement algorithm from Saupe (1988).
 The results are below.
 I think its solid but there still appears to be some artifacts which I have yet to track down.

-> Saupe, Dietmar.
-"Algorithms for random fractals."
-The science of fractal images.
-Springer New York, 1988.
-71-136.
->

         #MidPointFM2D####
         #X: doubly indexed array of size (N+1)^2